antsmartian/antoaravinth.github.com/_posts/2012-08-14-its-time-to-relax-your-self.md

 Cool.
 So now we need to do simply like this:

 	echo 'sleep 30000; play -q ~/Desktop/SONGS/01\ -\ Oh\ Baby\ Girl.mp3' > songs

+####WatchOut: This is a single line of command, due to spacing reason it might be rendered as double line!

 This line will open up the `songs` file(if any or will create a new one).
 And put the line `sleep 30000; play ~/Desktop/SONGS/01\ -\ Oh\ Baby\ Girl.mp3` into that file and save it!